Our Conclusion

 When to buy it

-As the MSI OPTIX G32C4 is a 32-inch display with only a Full HD resolution, if you compare it to other displays you can notice that it has washed images, and that is due to the low PPI ratio.
+As the MSI OPTIX G32C4 is a 32-inch display with only a Full HD resolution, if you compare it to other displays you can notice that it has a somewhat blurry image, and that is due to the low PPI ratio.

-On the other hand, it will provide you a huge space on the screen, a nice Refresh rate and Response time, and vivid images.
+On the other hand, it will provide you with a huge screen real state, a nice Refresh rate and Response time, and vivid images.

-So, you can surely go to it if you don’t care about the washed images and just need a competitive gaming display.
-But if you do, I recommend you opting for a 27 or 24-inch display such as the Acer Nitro XZ270 and the VIOTEK GFV24CB.
+So, you can surely go to it if you don’t care about the washed image and just need a competitive gaming display.
+But if you do, I recommend you opt for a 27 or 24-inch display such as the Acer Nitro XZ270 and the VIOTEK GFV24CB.

 You may like